vodro/January2023/CSE314/threading/threading_specification.md

 2. **Discussion with peers** is encouraged when you are stuck (Specially with the **panics** you will face).** A direct copy will be strictly punished.**
 3. You are **encouraged** to explore codes from github.
 But whatever you do, please make sure to **understand it fully**.
 4. You must do the offline on top of `xv6-riscv`.
-5. Coding for more than 1:30 hours per day (for this offline) is not recommended.
+5. Coding for more than 1:30 hours daily (for this offline) is not recommended.

 Some resources which might be helpful: